-Kickins: are indirect.
+Kick-ins: are indirect.
 The ball must be placed on the line and the kick must be taken within 4 seconds.
-The kicker's non-kicking foot must be out of bounds or on the line.
-(A kickin that goes directly in the opposing goal is a goal clearance for the opposing team.
-A kickin that goes directly in the defensive goal is a corner kick of the opposing team.
+A kick-in that goes directly in the opposing goal is a goal clearance for the opposing team.
+A kick-in that goes directly in the defensive goal is a corner kick of the opposing team.
 If the kick-in does not enter the pitch or if the kick is not taken within 4 seconds, the ball is turned over to the opponent.

 Free Kicks: may be indirect or direct.
-The ball must be stopped completely before the kick may be taken.
+The ball must be stationary before the kick may be taken.

-Penalty Kicks: are taken from the penalty spot and must be shot at goal by a clearly identified kicker.
-Defenders may not be nearer to the ball than 16 feet and must be behind an imaginary line running from touchline to touchline even with the penalty spot.
+Penalty Kicks: are taken from the penalty spot and must be taken by a clearly identified kicker.
+Defenders may not be nearer to the ball than 16 feet and even or behind the ball when the kick is taken.

 Indirect Free Kicks: When a player plays in a dangerous manner, impedes an opponent, prevents the goalkeeper from releasing the ball with her hands, goalkeeper takes more than 4 seconds to release the ball when in possession in his own half, plays the ball again within his own half after releasing the ball and the ball doesn’t touch an opponent or has gone out of play, or commits any offense for which play is stopped to caution or eject a player, an indirect free kick is awarded.

-Direct Free Kicks: When a player kicks or attempts to kick an opponent, slidetackles an opponent or slides with an opponent near (automatic yellow card/caution), jumps at an opponent, charges at an opponent, strikes or attempts to strike an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately, a direct free kick is awarded.
+Direct Free Kicks: When a player kicks an opponent, tackles an opponent, trips an opponent, jumps at an opponent, charges an opponent, strikes an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately, a direct free kick is awarded.

 Yellow Card / Caution: The offending player is shown a yellow card.
-If a player earns two yellow cards in a match, he is shown a red card.
+If a player is shown two yellow cards in a match, he is shown a red card.

-Red Card / Ejection: The offending team plays with one less player for two full game minutes or unless scored upon before the two-minute penalty expires.
+Red Card / Send-off: The offending team plays with one less player for two full game minutes or unless scored upon before the two-minute penalty expires.
 The offending player serves a minimum one-match suspension.

-Accumulated Fouls / AFPK: All penal fouls are recorded on the scoresheet and on the scoreboard.
-If red fouls blue a sixth time in one half, for that sixth penal foul and all subsequent penal fouls in that half, blue is awarded an accumulated fouls penalty kick.
+Accumulated Fouls: All direct free kick fouls are recorded on the scoresheet and on the scoreboard.
+If one team accumulates 6 or more direct free kick fouls in one half, the opposing team will take a direct free kick without a wall.
 If the foul occurs farther from the attacking goal than the second penalty spot, the Direct Free Kick Without a Wall is taken from the second penalty spot.
 If the foul occurs nearer to the attacking goal than the second penalty spot (but outside the penalty area, of course), the attacking team may choose whether to take the Direct Free Kick Without a Wall from the second penalty spot or from the spot of the foul.
 All Direct Free Kicks Without a Wall must be kicked with the intention of scoring a goal by a clearly identified kicker.
-The defending team may not make a wall and may not be nearer to the ball than 16 feet and must be behind an imaginary line running from touchline to touchline even with the spot of the kick.
-The goalkeeper may be off her line, but may not be nearer than 16 feet from the ball.
+The defending team may not make a wall and may not be nearer to the ball than 16 feet and even or behind the ball when the kick is taken.
+The goalkeeper may be off the goal-line but may not be nearer than 16 feet from the ball.
 Accumulated fouls are reset to zero at the beginning of the second half and carry over into extra-time if being played.

-Second Penalty Spot: 10 meters (~32 feet) from goal-line and the center of the goal
+Second Penalty Spot: 10 meters (~32 feet) from goal-line and the center of the goal.

-Advantage: Advantage will be applied in futsal, with penal fouls still counting as accumulated fouls if advantage is applied even if play is not stopped by the referees.
-If the referee shouts, "play on" and gestures with both arms, the foul was a penal foul and will be counted accordingly.
-If the gesture is with one arm, the free kick would have been indirect and thus does not count toward the total.
+Advantage: Advantage is applied in Futsal.
+Direct free kick foul will count as accumulated fouls if advantage is applied even if play is not stopped by the referees.
+If the referee gestures with both arms, the foul was a direct free kick foul and will be counted accordingly.
+If the gesture is with one arm, the free kick would have been indirect and will not count as an accumulated foul.